RixTerreny/RixTerreny/README.md

-# 👋🏻 Hello world, nice to meet you!
+# 👋🏻 Hello world!, nice to meet you.
 ## I'm Riccardo Trave,
 a Jr. Full Stack Web Developer from Italy passionate about technology, music and videogames.